puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 Now that you understand resource uniqueness constraints, how do you guarantee that the resources included in a defined resource type are unique?

-Just as you would give include a title in the declaration of any of Puppet's built-in resource types, you include a title when declaring a defined resource type.
+Just as you would give a title in the declaration of any of Puppet's built-in resource types, you include a title when declaring a defined resource type.
 The title given to a defined resource type when it is declared is available within the defined resource type's code block as the `$title`